compscisi/Programming-Fundamentals-1-SI/Activities/Session 04 - 28 Jan/Sabotage.md

 # Sabotage
 ###### Below are links to two google docs.
-Click the link for your team to type up a sample bit of code, implementing one (or multiple) purposeful errors.
+Click the link for your team to type up a sample bit of code, implementing one (or multiple) purposeful errors. _Warning: it may ask you to sign into gmail - try to sign in with your school account._

 ### Team one:
 [Click here!](https://docs.google.com/document/d/1Dx9L5f_xjoB4G8R3o0qCvwei6Qt2TQtQSF-TRlpMr08/edit?usp=sharing)